BAMC tests capabilities during city-wide mass casualty exercise

 |0

-This work, BAMC tests capabilities during city-wide mass casualty exercise [Image 5 of 5], by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC tests capabilities during city-wide mass casualty exercise, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.